Expect Sugar futures to trade sideways: Angel Commodities

 Outlook

-Sugar futures may trade sideways as the supplies are in line with demand but firm international prices may support domestic prices.
-However, good sowing progress in the country will keep pressure on the sugar prices.
+Sugar futures may trade sideways as the supplies have been sufficient in the domestic market.
+Increase in FRP may encourage farmers to take sugarcane crop.
+Moreover, good sowing progress in the country will keep pressure on the sugar prices.

 For all commodities report, click here